Goodo73/hotflix/README.md

 ## Website for Hot Flix Movie Reviews

 ### Background
 My brother, Pete Goodwin, reviews films.
 He currently presents his reviews on radio, usually as **Pete, The Movie Guy**, and on [Facebook](https://www.facebook.com/HotFlix.com.au) under the heading **Hot Flix Movie Reviews**.
-He does not yet have a functioning website.
+He does not yet have a website for showcasing his reviews.

 ### Objective
 The project objective is to build a website that will display his reviews, and allow him, through an *admin* portal, to add new reviews.
 The admin portal will also give him the ability to modify and delete existing reviews.